agusfl/simple_shell/README.md

 # Simple Shell project for Holberton

 This is a simple implementation of a **shell** for a linux system.
-We tried to emulate the behavior of the sh language.
+We tried to emulate the behavior of the ``sh`` language.

 # Synopsis

 Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 In the past, it was the only user interface available on a Unix-like system such as Linux.
-Nowadays, we have graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.
+Nowadays, there are graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.

 Both GUI and CLI have the same purpose to **interact with the operating system** but their input methods are different.

-Our shell currently handles the executions of executables found in the environmental variable PATH, with or without their full paths, for example it will handle **ls** to list the directories and files of your current working directory as well as **/usr/bin/ls** (full path).
+Our shell currently handles the executions of executables found in the environmental variable **PATH**, with or without their full paths, for example it will handle the **ls** command to list the directories and files of your current working directory as well as **/usr/bin/ls** (full path).

 We also created some builtins such as: **env** and **exit**.
 To exit the shell you can use the **exit** builtin or hit ctrl + d on your keyboard.